-The Top 3 Advantages
+Top 3 Cruise Control Advantages

 When you apply pressure to the gas pedal, it burns fuel.
 Cruise control keeps the gas pedal in one position so that you are not inadvertently consuming more fuel than you need to.
 This helps boost your fuel economy.

 If you are going on a long drive, it can get tiring to have to keep your foot on the gas pedal for several hours on end.
 This is what a lot of drivers experience when they’re driving on the interstate.

 Speeding is not always intentional.
 A driver may go faster than the speed limit because they’re pressing harder on the gas pedal without realizing it.
 A good way to avoid speeding is by setting the cruise control to the posted speed limit.
 Then you don’t have to worry about violating the speeding laws.

-The Top 4 Disadvantages
+Top 4 Cruise Control Disadvantages

 If you are feeling tired and sleepy behind the steering wheel, then cruise control is not going to help.
 In fact, it will make it easier for you to fall asleep behind the wheel because you won’t have to do much work as a driver.
 This will almost certainly result in a traffic accident.

 If you have cruise control set and find that you need to make a turn within a few seconds, you won’t be able to slow down the vehicle fast enough to make the turn.
 It is also harder to avoid hitting other vehicles on the road that are close to you.

 Cruise control can cause your tires to lose traction on the road if the weather conditions are snowy, wet, or icy.
 For instance, if you seed a lightly flooded area in the road up ahead, it will be hard to slow down and avoid it with cruise control on.
 Your car could skid or slide if the road conditions continue to be bad.